lisaqvu/Transcribble/README.md

 ### Export
 There is an export method within each Transcription object.
 Simply call `[TRANSCRIPTION_OBJECT].srt(file_name, dir)`.
 The extension of file_name must be explicitly declared (.srt/.txt).

-There is an `ExportToZip.py` file that allows the user to get all the files that they were working with as a zip file.
+There is an ExportToZip.py that allows the user to get all the files that they were working with as a zip file.

 ### Other files
 endpoints, export, LangSelection are helpers file for the front end of the app.